United Way of Greater Moncton and Southeastern New Brunswick

 |$120k - $160k||0|

-About United Way of Greater Moncton and Southeastern New Brunswick Region:
+About United Way of Greater Moncton and Southeastern New Brunswick:

-United Way of Greater Moncton and Southeastern New Brunswick is a Mid-Cap charity with donations of $2.6m in F2015.
+United Way of Greater Moncton and Southeastern New Brunswick is a Mid-Cap charity with donations of $2.7m in F2016.
 Administration costs are 11% of total revenues and fundraising costs are 17% of total donations.
-Total overhead costs come to 28%, falling within Ci’s reasonable range.
-UWMNB holds $722k in funding reserves that can cover its program costs for 6 months years.
+For every dollar donated, 72 cents goes to the cause, falling within Ci’s reasonable range.
+UWM holds $653k in funding reserves that can cover its program costs for just over 5 months.